Yasuhiko Kuroe: Early career

 Yasuhiko Kuroe graduated from the Imperial Japanese Army Academy in June 1937.
 He completed an aerial training program at Akeno and became a fighter pilot.
-He was assigned to the 59th Sentai in Hankow, Central China in November 1938.
+He was assigned to the 59th Sentai in Hankou, Central China in November 1938.
 By then the air combat became much less intense and as result, he was mostly conducting training and patrol missions without seeing much action.
 At the beginning of 1939, his unit was transferred to Yuncheng in Shanxi province, where he did not see much action either.
 Nakajima Ki-27 fighters lacked the range to escort IJA bombers during the attacks against Lanzhou.
-In spring 1939 he returned to Hankow.
+In spring 1939 he returned to Hankou.

 In the middle of August 1939, his unit is sent to Harbin in Manchuria and then at the beginning of September to Saienjo airfield near Nomonhan to participate in the final stages of the Battle of Khalkhin Gol.
 On 5 September Lieutenant Kurobe was on standby in his Ki-27 when three Soviet fighters appeared over the airfield.
 He took off and chased them.
 However, when he caught up with them he realized he forgot to open the cap on the telescopic sight and had to aim by feeling and was therefore unable to hit them.
 The next opportunity came on 15 September when IJAAF conducted a large strike against a Soviet airbase with 240 aircraft.
 In the ensuing air battle he managed to shoot down two Soviet Polikarpov I-15 fighters over Tamsagbulag in Mongolia.
-Soon afterwards, the cease-fire agreement was reached and his unit returned to Hankow in Central China.
+Soon afterwards, the cease-fire agreement was reached and his unit returned to Hankou in Central China.

 At the beginning of autumn 1940, Lieutenant Kurobe and his unit moved to Guangdong in South China in order to support the Japanese invasion of French Indochina.
 Following that, he moved to Weizhou Island in Gulf of Tonkin to cover the evacuation of South Guangxi.
-After the successful evacuation, he again returned to Hankow in Central China where he remained until January 1941, before he was transferred to the Army Academy to serve as an instructor.
+After the successful evacuation, he again returned to Hankou in Central China where he remained until January 1941, before he was transferred to the Army Academy to serve as an instructor.